Editor’s note 3/28/2017:

 Q. What will the experience be for users of Clutter moving to the Focused Inbox?

-A. Active Clutter users will have to opt-in to Focused Inbox and will be able to do so from an in-app prompt in Outlook.
-After they opt-in, they will no longer receive less important email in the “Clutter” folder.
+A. Active Clutter users will receive the Focused Inbox, but it will be off by default and able to be turned on in Settings.
+If the users chooses to enable, they will no longer receive less important email in the Clutter folder.
 Instead, email will be split between the Focused and Other tabs in their inbox.
-The same machine learned algorithm that moved items to the Clutter folder now powers Focused Inbox, meaning that any emails that were set to move to Clutter will now be moved to Other.
+The same machine-learned algorithm that moved items to the Clutter folder now powers Focused Inbox, meaning that any emails that were set to move to Clutter will now be moved to Other.

 Read this help article for more details on the prompts users will see and how to turn Focused Inbox on and off.